Published: 29.03.2019, updated: 18.11.2020

-In this study, we will examine whether a self-sampling Human Papillomavirus (HPV) test can increase attendance to cervical cancer screening among women who have not been screened for at least ten years.
-Furthermore, we aim to assess whether self-sampling may reduce social inequity in screening attendance.
+In this study, we examine whether a self-sampling Human Papillomavirus (HPV) test can increase attendance to cervical cancer screening among women who have not been screened for at least ten years.
+Furthermore, we assess whether self-sampling may reduce social inequity in screening attendance.

-We will perform a randomized control trial (RCT), and compare the screening attendance among women who receive (i) the usual reminder from NCCSP to be screened, (ii) a self-sampling test in the mail, and (iii) an offer to order a self-sampling test.
-6000 randomly selected women between the ages of 35 to 69 who have not been screened for cervical cancer for at least a decade will be invited to participate in the study.
+We have performed a randomized control trial (RCT), and compared the screening attendance among women who receive (i) the usual reminder from NCCSP to be screened, (ii) a self-sampling test in the mail, and (iii) an offer to order a self-sampling test.
+6000 randomly selected women between the ages of 35 to 69 who have not been screened for cervical cancer for at least a decade was invited to participate in the study.

 In addition, we assess the best follow-up method for women with a positive HPV test result.
-Half of the HPV-positive women will be referred to a gynaecologist whereas the other half will receive a follow-up appointment with their regular general practitioner (GP).
+Half of the HPV-positive women are referred to a gynaecologist whereas the other half received a follow-up appointment with their regular general practitioner (GP).

 If you have any questions regarding the self-sampling test or the study, please contact us by mail to firstname.lastname@example.org or by phone: 22928941/ 22928919.

 What are the barriers to cervical cancer screening?